WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-13-programming-microservices-net-core-3-1.md

 ## Service

-The Service project is split into Command and Query.
+The Service project is split into Commands and Queries.
 This is how CQRS separates the concerns of reading and writing data.
 I will go into the details in a later post.
 For now, all you have to know is that commands write data and queries read data.
 A query consists of a query and a handler.
 The query indicates what action should be executed and the handler implements this action.
-The command works with the same principle.
+The commands follow the same principle.

 <script src="https://gist.github.com/WolfgangOfner/c93dd0c9d66a6de06a5a06b1e6c79635.js"></script>